-ARTICLE 23 - (Citizens Petition) - Paul Filo - Passed over by Majority vote - Elderly in Town need a reward for making this town what it is.
+ARTICLE 24 - (Citizens Petition) - Paul Filo - Elderly in Town need a reward for making this town what it is.
 Must receive a 50% reduction in real estate taxes, person must live in town 50 years and be 70 years old.